cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 * OAT-018 Footprinting

-### OAT-005 ScalpingObtain limited-availability and/or preferred goods or services by unfair methods.
+### OAT-005 ScalpingObtain limited-availability and/or preferred goods/services by unfair methods.

 #### Description